-Although Lojban is called a logical language, not every feature of it is "logical".
-In particular, the use of $\underline{le}$ is incompatible with logical reasoning based on the description selbri, because that selbri may not truthfully apply: you cannot conclude from my statement that miviskale nanmu I see the-one-I-refer-to-as-theman.
+Although Lojban is called a logical language, not every feature of it is mi viska le nanmu

+"logical".
+In particular, the use of le is incompatible with logical reasoning based on the description selbri, because that selbri may not truthfully apply: you cannot conclude from my statement that that there really is a man; the only thing you can conclude is that there is one thing (or more) that I choose to refer to as a man.
+You cannot even tell which man is meant for sure without asking me (although communication is served if you already know from the context).

+I see the-one-I-refer-to-as-the man.